forestryio/forestry.io/hugo/content/blog/full-text-searching-with-postgres.md

 weight:
 aliases: []
 menu: []
-draft: true

 ---
-We use Postgres as our primary data store here at Forestry.
-We recently added better searching to section page lists and I thought I would share what we learned as well as some caveats we ran into while building it.
+At Forestry, we use Postgres as our primary data store.
+In this article I’ll show you how we used `tsvector`to improve searching for documents in the CMS.

 ## The `tsvector` Type